TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/oas.md

 Complete the following fields:

-- `Function Name`: Enter the function name that implements the required behavior for your plugin.
+- `Function Name`: Enter the name of the function within your plugin code that Tyk should invoke.
 - `Path`: Enter the path to the source file that contains the function that implements your plugin.
 - `Raw Body Only`: Optionally, toggle the *Raw Body Only* switch to true when you do not wish to fill body in request or response object for your plugins.